open-gpdb/gpdb/gpdb-doc/markdown/install_guide/migrate-oss-to-vmware.html.md

     $ source ~/.bashrc
     ```

-8. Once all segment hosts have been updated, log into the Greenplum Database coordinator as the `gpadmin` user and restart your Greenplum Database system:
+8. Once all segment hosts have been updated, log into the Greenplum Database master as the `gpadmin` user and restart your Greenplum Database system:

     ```
     $ su - gpadmin